Molybdocene-dichloride/new_toolchain/readme.md

 # new_toolchain

-Unofficial Inner Core toolchain based on CMake.
+Not production ready Unofficial Inner Core toolchain based on CMake.
 ## Requirements

 1 npm modules icmodsapi, commander, node-stream-zip, fs-extra, json-file, universalify.

-2 ndk part with arm gcc compiler for c++.
+2 ndk part with arm gcc compiler for c++ (if you want compile c++).

 ## Capabilities